-I've had a conversation with a very, very prominent conservative-intellectual. and he was adamant that there is a campus-rape epidemic.
+I've had a conversation with a very, very prominent conservative-intellectual, and he was adamant that there is a campus-rape epidemic.
 Now he might be closer to the situation than I am, but if this rape epidemic were happening you would have had a stampede of females out of colleges rather than into them.
 But the fact that he was so reluctant to write this off, to me, is a sign that even conservatives are having their worldview changed, and I would say the same thing with the role that alleged white racism plays in determining social outcomes today.
 I think even conservatives, younger conservative students, are more open to the view that gross systemic bias is still a significant problem in American society.
 I look at the data and do not think it is.

-71: How does the diversity agenda affect the quality of intellectual output at universities?
+7I: How does the diversity agenda affect the quality of intellectual output at universities?
 In particular, how does it affect entrepreneurship, innovation, and science?

+HM: For a long time optimists said there was going to be a cordon sanitaire around the

+STEM fields.
+Surely,

-HM: For a long time optimists said there was going to be a cordon sanitaire around the STEM fields.
-Surely. they thought, nobody's going to make the argument that math is a heteronormative masculinized space.
-That's a phrase that I'm taking directly from a math professor herself.
-Surely, nobody thinks that physics has a color.
-But unfortunately the STEM fields are now under enormous pressure to hire by race and gender.
-The idea of meritocracy has been under attack in the sciences for a long time, but the attack has reached a greater is being slowed down and watered down in the hope of graduating more females and underrepresented minorities.
-Teaching methods are being changed, and the federal government, through the National Science Foundation and the National Institutes of Health, is putting enormous pressure on chemistry departments and engineering departments to hire by gender and race-above all, gender.
+66 they thought, nobody's going to make the argument that math Surely, is a heteronormative nobody thinks masculinized space. that physics That's a phrase that I'm taking directly from a has a color. math professor herself.
+But Surely, nobody thinks unfortunately that physics has a color. the STEM But unfortunately the STEM fields are fields are now under enormous now under pressure to hire by enormous race and gender.
+The idea of meritocracy has pressure been under attack in to hire the sciences for a long by race time, but the attack has reached a greater and gender. intensity now.

-> Science education
+Science education